There are so many compounds with benzene rings. Benzene rings are called aromatics, and compounds with a benzene ring are aromatic compounds.

 Nitration and Sulfonation Are Examples of Electrophilic Aromatic Substitution Reactions

-As the name implies, electrophilic aromatic substitution are caused by the presence of a strong electrophilic agent, which leads to the substitution of the benzene ring.
+As the name implies, electrophilic aromatic substitution is caused by the presence of a strong electrophilic agent, which leads to the substitution of the benzene ring.
 Therefore, in nitration and sulfonation, strong acids such as sulfuric acid are used in the reaction.

 -Nitration to Benzene Ring